shrinerb/shrine/doc/refile.md

 2. Instructions how to migrate and existing app that uses Refile to Shrine
 3. Extensive reference of Refile's interface with Shrine equivalents

-## Uploaders
+## Overview

-Shrine borrows many great concepts from Refile: Refile's "backends" are here named "storages", it uses the same IO abstraction for uploading and representing uploaded files, similar attachment logic, and direct uploads are also supported.
+Shrine borrows many great concepts from Refile: Refile's "backends" are here named "storages", it uses the same IO abstraction for uploading and representing uploaded files, similar attachment logic, and direct uploads are supported as well.

+### Uploader

 While in Refile you work with storages directly, Shrine uses *uploaders* which wrap storage uploads: